 The proper number, intensity, and frequency of resistance exercise is important for getting the most benefit with the least risk of injury.
 You should work with an experienced physical therapist or trainer to develop an exercise plan.

-Although drug therapy is not the preferred treatment for sarcopenia, a few medications are under investigation.
+Although medication is not the preferred treatment for sarcopenia, a few are being studied.
 They include:

 - Urocortin II.
-This has been shown to stimulate the release of a hormone called adrenocorticotropic hormone (ACTH) from your pituitary gland.
-Given through an IV, this can prevent muscle atrophy that can happen when you’re in a cast or taking certain medicines.
+This can prevent muscle atrophy that can happen when you’re in a cast or taking certain medicines.
 Its use for building muscle mass in humans has not been studied and isn't recommended.

 - Testosterone supplements